Ucheodiaka/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7-everybody gives permission to everybody
-8-Jame_Bond gives all permissions to only other users 9-John_Doe just set the mode of the file to hello 10-mirror_permissions gives both files same permissions
+8-Jame_Bond gives all permissions to only other users 9-John_Doe just set the mode of the file to hello 10-mirror_permissions gives both files same permissions 11-directories_permissions gives permissions to all subdirectories of the current directoryof the owner